usagitoneko97/klara/A4.Cfg/readme.md

 The algorithm for the additional check is:

 ```
-Assume block and variable of the phi function to be inserted is represented by blk, var
+Assume block and variable of the φ-function to be inserted is represented by blk, var

 need_phi(blk, var):
     total_liveout ← {}